Compass Reference

 Why it's effective in court

-An abuser using DARVO often appears calm, logical, and victimized.
-The actual victim — who has been psychologically conditioned to feel responsible — may appear emotional, defensive, or unstable.
-Courts frequently misread this dynamic.
+Someone using DARVO often appears calm, logical, and wronged.
+The survivor — who has been conditioned over time to feel responsible for the dynamic — may appear emotional, defensive, or unstable.
+Courts frequently misread this pattern.

 In Compass